energyetf/energynet/draft-eetf-ep-framing-transport-00.md

   multiple underlying mediums, with mandatory encryption and clear message serialization.
 Specific bindings (e.g., Ethernet/TCP, BLE-UART) are defined in separate documents.

-Copyright Notice

-  Copyright (c) 2025 Energy Engineering Task Force (EnergyETF) and the persons identified as the document authors.
-  All rights reserved.

 Table of Contents